xasterKies/xasterKies/README.md

 ### Hello there 🙂👋

-- 👨‍💻 I'm currently building some tech products
+- 👨‍💻 I'm currently working on some technical skills
 - 🌱 I’m currently learning Javascript
 - ⚡ Fun fact: Turn to be Lunatic about Productivity and Efficiency😄